Physical Impairment

 P41

-Athletes with limb loss in both arms through or above the elbow or an equivalent shortened arm.
+Athletes with limb loss or loss muscle power in both arms through or above the elbow or an equivalent shortened arm.

 World Championships